ecome-earth/SFW-Microorganism-App/README.md

 ## 1. Project's information

 This open-source app is made for the [SFW-Community](https://www.soilfoodweb.com/).
 It is currently in development phase.
-The App helps uses to identify soil microorganisms with each other.
-You cam upload photos or short 10 second statoc videos, see how other people voted and even have a chat about the organisms.
+The App helps users to identify soil microorganisms with each other.
+You cam upload photos or short 10 second static videos, see how other people voted and even have a chat about the organisms.

 [SFW Microorganism App Wireframes](https://drive.google.com/file/d/1a_gFOeLnrD9907lD4xzv-vF1aDkN3X6V/view?usp=sharing)